aragon/dao-templates/kits/beta-base/readme.md

 ## Usage

-Both templates require 2 transactions to completely set up an organization.
-One to create the token (which is cached in the template) and one to create the organization and finish the setup.
+Both templates may require 2 transactions to completely set up an organization, due to gas costs: one to create the token (which is cached in the template) and one to create the organization and finish the setup.

 - Both transactions have to be done by the same sender (cache reasons).
 - Thanks to account nonces, we can prompt the user to sign and broadcast both